fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.featureall.md

 **`remarks`**

 This feature may be replaced or removed in the near future when current browser versions become obsolete.
-Use `CHROME` instead of `CHROME_86` for long term support.
+Use `CHROME` or `CHROME_PREV` instead of `CHROME_86` for long term support.

 **`see`**